ALItaheri1380/ImageProcessing-MachineLearning-deepLearning/README.md

-# computer vision, deep learning

-## Deep learning
+## Computer Vision and Deep Learning Projects

-### Description
-The subjects of these codes are:
+Table of Contents:

+1. Deep Learning
-1. VAE for mnist dataset
+    * VAE for MNIST Dataset
-2. Cancer Prediction using logistic regression
+    * Cancer Prediction using Logistic Regression
-3. Read number from image by Cnn
+    * Read Number from Image by CNN
-4. Nationality prediction from a name by Rnn
+    * Nationality Prediction from a Name by RNN
-5. Extract text from image
+    * Extract Text from Image
-6. Student Grade Prediction by mlp
+    * Student Grade Prediction by MLP
-7. Image Classification
+    * Image Classification
-8. A very simple method to remove objects from photos
+    * A Simple Method to Remove Objects from Photos
-9. Text classification for comments about the hotel (by NLP)
+    * Text Classification for Hotel Comments (NLP)

 # VAE for mnist dataset